top of page

 Message from the Principal

-Hello!
-My name is Jacqui and I am the Principal at Christmas Hills Primary School.
-I have been with the school as Principal since 2019.
-I am a teaching principal and teach our Bunjil class (years 3-6) three days per week.
+Welcome you to our school website.
+My name is Maria Parks and I am the principal of Christmas Hills Primary School.
+I am a teaching principal and teach our Bunjil class (years 3-6).

 Principal's message